kuzm1ch/bootstrap-gce-k8s/README.md

 terraform apply
 ```
 In the end it will bootstrap kubernetes cluster with argocd installed.
-Argocd will be configured to look on argocd/argocd-apps meta application.
+Argocd is configured to look on argocd/argocd-apps meta application.
 If you need to add additional argocd applications change argocd/argocd-apps and it will be synced.
 No need to rerun terraform.

 ## TODO
 * Seperate argocd applications templates and argocd meta application template
 * Bootstrap terraform remote storage
-* Resolve issue with google_project_service to ensure that compute.googleapis.
 * Move hardcoded values to variables(ip_ranges, network_name etc).For now it is in most cases hardcoded to keep it simple.

 ## NOTES
 In case of error like this, do needful(enable service as described).
 Btw, it can be related to project quota(Free Tier).